 I’m an experienced technology manager, a company founder and owner, avid photographer, jogger and cyclist, percussionist music lover, software developer, family man with a wonderful wife and daughters, pun-smith puzzle solver, and fluent in Japanese.

-I’m from the US, but I’ve been in Japan since 1987, which is 29 years as of 2016 (wow).
+I’m American, but I’ve been in Japan since 1987, which is 34 years as of 2021 (wow).
 I love to help people and companies succeed here in Japan, and I’m always escorting visitors around to see the sights.

 You can use the table of contents in the sidebar, to navigate to other sections of this page.